4/30/2023

 Foreword:

 Alright, heres the post that might get me in trouble.
 Have mercy on me Numero, I just don't love the remastering job on "Giving Birth To Thunder".
-The amount of noise reduction they used completely neutered the fidelity of the songs.
+In my opinion, the amount of noise reduction they used completely neutered the fidelity of the songs.
 So heres a collection of my personal rips + 2 songs that weren't included on the Numero compilation.
 They are cleaned enough so that the noise isn't overwhelming but not so much that the drums and high/low frequencies are cut off.
+My delusions of grandeur tell me they sound a bit better.

 Indian Summer was a hardcore band from Oakland, California.
 Indian Summer may just be the most influential emocore band ever, with their discography being highly sought after by collectors.
 Its a shame that they lost the masters to their songs, resulting in the generally lo-fi sound in the circulating digital copies.